-TMJ Treatment in Fairfax, VA
+TMJ Fairfax, VA

 TMJ is the initialism for temporomandibular joint, which connects your lower jaw (the mandible) to your skull at the temporal bone.
 This joint controls many jaw functions, like chewing.
 If the chewing muscles or the joint itself are causing you pain you may have temporomandibular disorder, or TMD.
 TMD can be caused by stress, continual clenching of the jaw muscles, or teeth grinding.

 Some of the symptoms of TMJ issues are:

 Many of these symptoms can often be associated with other health problems, so only a medical professional can tell you if it is due to TMD.
 Teeth grinding is an especially problematic symptom because it can lead to further problems.
 Prolonged teeth grinding, or bruxism, can cause enamel to wear off teeth and expose dentin.
 This material is softer than enamel and more susceptible to decay.
 Sensitivity to hot and cold food or drink may also develop from excessive teeth grinding.